joedefen/MoveWindow/README.md

 # MoveWindow (a.k.a. mvwin)
-This script moves windows between monitors particularly for XFCE4 which provides no shortcuts for doing so.
-It requires python 3.4 or later.
+This script moves windows between monitors on many Linux desktops, particularly for XFCE4 which provides no keyboard shortcuts for doing so.
+ - It requires python 3.4 or later and several CLI tools.
+ - It may be quite useful on desktops (like KDE where I also use it) where the built-in moves is not done so smartly.

 ## Usage
 ```